 Botox is the brand name of the formula containing clostridium botulinum, a toxin used to treat weakened muscles, facial twitches and uncontrolled blinking, report doctors at the Cleveland Clinic.

 Cosmetic surgeons inject Botox into areas of the skin to reduce wrinkles and facial creases.
-The effects of Botox injections last about four to six months, and exercise after a procedure usually is tempered for a short period of time.
+The effects of these injections last about four to six months.
+Exercise after Botox usually is tempered for a short period of time.

 The potential for adverse affects from the drug can be worsened by exercises that cause patients to sweat.
 Drooping eyelid is caused by the migration of the Botox to other areas of the face where it can pool and create more extensive paralysis.
-Patients are warned not to rub their faces for at least 12 hours and to avoid activities that cause the face to sweat profusely.
-To avoid Botox migration, patients also are urged to avoid exercises for which they must lie down for at least three or four hours.
+Drooling and a crooked smile can also occur if the Botox migrates, says Mayo Clinic.

 Other movements may include squinting, frowning or pursing the lips, depending on where the shots were placed.
 Repeat the contraction exercises often for about four hours following the procedure.